Eremotherium: History and naming

 The taxonomic history of Eremotherium largely involves it being confused with Megatherium and the naming of many additional species that are actually synonymous with E. laurillardi.
 For many years fossils from the genus have been known, with records from as early as 1823 when fossil collectors J. P. Scriven and Joseph C. Habersham collected several teeth, skull, and mandible fragments, including a nearly complete set of mandibles, from Quaternary age deposits in Skidaway Island, Georgia in the United States.
-The fossils were not described until 1852 however, when American paleontologist named Megatherium mirabile, based on the specimens (specimen numbers USNM 825-832 + 837) but the species has since been synonymized with Eremotherium laurillardi.
-The first published discovery was only a year after M. mirabile was discovered, when portions of 2 teeth that had been also collected from Skidaway Island were referred to Megatherium later in 1823 by Dr. Samuel L. Mitchell.
-20 more fossils from the island were reported in 1824 by naturalist William Cooper, including mandibular, limb, and dental remains, that now reside at the Lyceum of Natural History in New York, that had also been collected by Joseph C. Habersham.
+In 1852, American paleontologist Joseph Leidy named Megatherium mirabile based on the fossils (specimen numbers USNM 825-832 + 837), although it is now considered a synonym of Eremotherium laurillardi.
+The first discovery to be published was in 1824, two teeth fragments from Skidaway Island were referred to Megatherium by Dr. Samuel L. Mitchell.
+In 1824, American naturalist William Cooper described 20 additional remains that were later deposited at the Lyceum of Natural History.
+These fossils were also collected by Joseph C. Habersham.

-Several other discoveries from Georgia and South Carolina were described as Megatherium throughout the 1840s and 1850s, like in 1846 when Savannah scholar William B. Hodgson described some "Megatherium" fossils from Georgia that had been donated by Habersham, including portions of several skulls, in a collection that included fossils of several other Pleistocene megafauna like mammoths and bison.
+Several other discoveries from Georgia and South Carolina were described as Megatherium throughout the 1840s and 1850s, like in 1846 when Savannah scholar William B. Hodgson described some "Megatherium" fossils from Georgia that had been donated by Habersham, including portions of several skulls.
 These were all described in more detail by Joseph Leidy in 1855, but they were not all referred to Eremotherium until the late 20th century.
 In 1842, Richard Harlan named a new species of the turtle Chelonia, Chelonia couperi, based on a supposed femur, or thigh bone, that had been found in the Brunswick Canal in Glynn County, Georgia and dated to the Pleistocene.
 It was not until 1977 that further analysis demonstrated that the "femur" was actually a clavicle from Eremotherium.
 It is unknown, which publication was published first - according to the regulations of the ICZN, the species name of the first publication would have priority, even if it was attached to another genus - but the species name E. couperi is rarely used, while E. laurillardi is more widely used and has been adopted by more scientists.

 The type teeth of E. laurillardi as figured by Lund (1842).
 A & B are from an adult, while C & D are from a juvenile.